nguyenkimnhatminh13/PaSCo_Minh/README.md

 > This step is only necessary when training on SemanticKITTI because of the availability of the WaffleIron pretrained model.

 > [!TIP]
-> A better alternative is to use features from better pretrained models available at [https://github.com/valeoai/ScaLR](https://github.com/valeoai/ScaLR) .
+> A better approach could be to explore the features of pretrained models available at [https://github.com/valeoai/ScaLR](https://github.com/valeoai/ScaLR).

 1. Install WaffleIron in a separate conda environment: